DataDog/documentation/content/en/security/misconfigurations/frameworks_and_benchmarks/kspm.md

 ## Setting up KSPM

-To take full advantage of KSPM, you must install both the [Datadog Agent][12] and [cloud integrations][13].
+To take full advantage of KSPM, you must install both the Datadog Agent and cloud integrations.
+For detailed instructions, see the following articles:

+- CSM Enterprise ([Agent][14] and [cloud integrations][15])
+- CSM Pro ([Agent][12] and [cloud integrations][13])

 This allows Datadog to detect risks in your Kubernetes deployments for each of the following resource types:

 | Resource Type            | Install Method    | Framework        |
 |--------------------------|-------------------|------------------|